dhanar10-docker/docker-ubuntu-init-ssh/README.md

 # docker-ubuntu-init-ssh

-Ubuntu container anti-pattern with systemd init and ssh server to mimic a standalone headless system
+Ubuntu-based container anti-pattern with systemd init and ssh server to mimic a standalone headless system for development and testing purposes

 ## Requirements